 Second, what is underinsured motorist coverage?

 Underinsured motorist coverage provides coverage if the driver who injures you has coverage that does not fully compensate you for your injuries.
-For example, say you are rear-ended by a driver who has a $25,000 policy but your medical bills are $50,000.
+For example, say you are rear-ended by a driver who has a $25,000 policy, but your medical bills are $50,000.
 That driver’s policy limit will not fully compensate you for your injuries.
-The $25,000 limit covers only half your medical bills and doesn’t provide you with any compensation for your pain and suffering.
+The $25,000 limit covers only half of your medical bills and doesn’t provide you with any compensation for your pain and suffering.
 Your policy may have underinsured motorist coverage, which will provide for additional coverage in a situation like this.

-Missouri law does not require policies to include underinsured motorist coverage, and therefore there is a wider variety of types of coverage available.
+Missouri law does not require policies to include underinsured motorist coverage, and therefore, there is a wider variety of types of coverage available.
 The coverage may be offset by settlement money received from the underinsured driver, or it may operate as “excess coverage.”
 It may or may not “stack” with other policies to provide additional compensation if you insure multiple vehicles.
 Whether these types of variations apply will depend on how your policy is written.

 Making a claim

 It’s important to keep in mind, though, that when you make claims like these against your insurance, you’re in an “adversarial” relationship against them.
-Your insurance company in cases like these will have adjusters and staff attorneys who evaluate your claim on the company’s behalf.
+Your insurance company, in cases like these, will have adjusters and staff attorneys who evaluate your claim on the company’s behalf.
 The company will defend the claim and will try to limit any payment it makes to the lowest possible number.
 You will want to consult an attorney to see whether you might be in a better position by hiring an attorney to negotiate with your insurance company.
-Sometimes you will not need an attorney, for example, if you have minimal injuries.
+Sometimes, you will not need an attorney, for example, if you have minimal injuries.
 If you have serious injuries or a dispute exists as to who was responsible for the crash at issue, you will almost certainly want to hire an attorney to make sure you have the best possible chance at the compensation you deserve.
 Additionally, you will want to hire an attorney if you have a complicated underinsured claim to make sure that you are able to properly recover your underinsured coverage.
-Often companies will require you to jump through specific hoops to make such a claim.
+Often, companies will require you to jump through specific hoops to make such a claim.